top of page

 Physiotherapy is not just for treating injuries; it can also help prevent them.
 Your physiotherapist will assess your movement patterns, strength, and posture to identify potential risks and design a program to improve your body mechanics and prevent future injuries.

 Physiotherapy can help manage chronic pain through a combination of pain-relieving techniques, manual therapy, strengthening exercises, posture correction, and education.
 By addressing the root causes of the pain, physiotherapy can improve mobility and reduce discomfort over time.
-If you have specific questions related to your situation, it's always a good idea to consult with your physiotherapist for tailored advice.

 Yes, many physiotherapy treatments involve exercises you can do at home.
 These exercises help speed up recovery, improve mobility, and prevent future issues.
 Your physiotherapist will guide you on how to do them correctly and provide any necessary modifications.